Accenture found that the GDP in the United States would increase by $25 billion if just 1% more disabled people were hired.

 Job discrimination is handled by the U.S. Equal Employment Opportunity Commission (EEOC).
 The penalties differ from one kind of discrimination to another, but in general the maximum civil penalties range from $50,000 for smaller firms to $300,000 for companies with 500 employees or more.

-In addition, companies that have terrible HR records have effectively been "outed" on social media for job discrimination to an extent that the social media messaging affected corporate bottom lines and forced expelling executives, including founding CEOs.
+In addition, companies that have terrible HR records have effectively been "outed" on social media for job discrimination to an extent that the social media messaging affected corporate bottom lines and forced the expelling of key executives, including founding CEOs.

 Protecting your company against discrimination lawsuits